Helabrak/challenge-collecting-data/README.md

 Data scraping:
-we used Beautiful soup to get the data from individul links for properties and then used selenium to automate the scraping for the same parameters fro the parameters used werem the website
+we used Beautiful soup to get the data from individul links for properties and then used selenium to automate the scraping for the same parameters across the website

 Timeline:
 Project started june 10,2021